-Toolbar Function Description New To open new Logic/Actor/Widget/Page/Theme/Source Files/Logic Source Files Add To add existing resource (such as bitmap, C source file etc.) to the project Save To save the currently open file Save All To save all the files in the current project Undo To reverse the action of a recently performed action Redo To revert the effects of the undo action Simulation - This state indicates that the ESD 4.10 is in simulation mode.
-Clicking this button stops the simulation. - This state indicates that the ESD 4.10 is out of simulation mode.
+Toolbar Function Description New To open new Logic/Actor/Widget/Page/Theme/Source Files/Logic Source Files Add To add existing resource (such as bitmap, C source file etc.) to the project Save To save the currently open file Save All To save all the files in the current project Undo To reverse the action of a recently performed action Redo To revert the effects of the undo action Simulation A toggle button which starts or stops the simulation mode. - This state indicates that the ESD 4.14 is in simulation mode.
+Clicking this button stops the simulation. - This state indicates that the ESD 4.14 is out of simulation mode.
 Users can drag/drop widgets or edit them safely.
-Restart To automatically restart the EVE emulator.
-Clicking this button will force the simulated screens to be re-drawn.
-Recompile To recompile the whole project's source code using ESD built-in TinyCC compiler.
+To automatically restart the EVE emulator.
+Clicking this button will force the Recompile simulated screens to be re-drawn.
+To recompile the whole project's source code using ESD built-in TinyCC compiler.
 It is a mandatory procedure for simulation.
-Platform Target Select the hardware platform as source code building target EVE Module Type To select EVE module type Screen Size To set screen size MCU Platform Type Select the building configuration when toolchain is invoked to build Flash Chip Type To select flash chip type Build Executable Build the project files Toolchain Select toolchain to build Build and Upload to Hardware Upload Flash file to device and/or run executable file Programmer Select executable mode
+Platform Target Select the hardware platform as source code building target EVE Module Type To select EVE module type Screen Size To set screen size MCU Platform Type Select the building configuration when toolchain is invoked to build Flash Chip Type To select flash chip for BT81x based series platform Touch IC To select capacitive touch controller type

+Build Executable Build the project files

+Toolchain Select toolchain to build

+Build and Upload to Hardware Upload Flash file to device and/or run executable file

+Programmer Select executable mode